 Our Principles

-The coalition is committed to working in ways that are:
+The Mutual Aid Sudan Coalition is committed to working in ways that are:

 Accountable

-Supports local Sudanese organizations through an approach that leaves decision-making to them and their communities, who, in turn, hold them accountable
+Supports local Sudanese groups through an approach that leaves decision-making to them and their communities, which in turn, hold them accountable,

 Flexible